-It’s Trump’s Party Even if He Loses
+Why Republicans Still Can’t Quit Trump

 Read: Josh Hawley’s mission to remake the GOP

 It’s a measure of Trump’s iron grip on the party that Nikki Haley, his former U.N. ambassador who has resolutely avoided criticizing him—and even praised his law-and-order speech last week—is viewed as probably the closest thing to an alternative path for the party.
 Without ever overtly breaking away, she has signaled some contrary instincts.
 Her tweet expressing anguish about George Floyd’s killing seemed like another sign that she is positioning herself as a “kinder and gentler” heir to Trump, reminiscent of how George H. W. Bush ran when he succeeded Ronald Reagan in 1988.
-Similarly, she insisted on a conservative podcast that America needs immigrants: “We need the skills, we need the talent, we need the culture.”
+Similarly, she insisted on a conservative podcast that America needs immigrants: “We need the skills; we need the talent; we need the culture.”
 (Like her Floyd tweet, that drew her a stiff rebuke from conservative media.)
 Still, one of her main political messages since leaving office has been to urge a harder line in America’s relations with China.

 Other potential candidates have less clearly defined how they might sell themselves.
 There’s also uncertainty within Republican ranks about what Vice President Mike Pence’s lane will be if he runs in 2024.
 While his copious service to Trump gives him some credibility as an inheritor, he’s identified more with the fusion message that Ted Cruz tried and failed to sell in 2016: a social-conservative warrior who’s also a fiscal hawk.
 In any case, Pence is hardly viewed as a prohibitive front-runner, as Richard Nixon and Al Gore were after their service as vice president.
 “The fact that there are so many people who are mobilizing so early suggests … this is a person who has strengths, but is far from unchallengeable,” Olsen says.